 It’s about their restaurant awards for Latin America.

 However, before I get to the news, I want to talk about the awards themselves.
-Because you may be asking yourself why in the world you should care about restaurant awards.
+The truth is, you may be asking yourself why in the world you should care about restaurant awards.

 Perhaps you’ve heard criticism of restaurant awards.
 After all, who is truly qualified to judge restaurants?
 Chefs, journalists, people in the restaurant industry – couldn’t they all be biased or have criteria that are completely skewed?
 Sure, they do know much more about the industry than the average person.
 But then again, the average person that would consider following their suggestions might not value the same dining experiences.